-Donia Jarrar is an Arab-American composer, pianist and interdisciplinary artist.
+Dr. Donia Jarrar is an Arab and Muslim-American composer, pianist, scholar and interdisciplinary artist.
 Her music spans the genres of classical, electronic, experimental and pop, with improvisation as a key element of her performance practice.
-Born to a Palestinian father and an Egyptian-Greek mother, who grew up between Kuwait, Egypt, the West Bank, and the United States, her personal experiences have strongly shaped her compositional voice, leading her to explore themes of intergenerational memory and trauma, identity, exile, displacement, and cultural narratives in her work.
+Born to a Palestinian father and an Egyptian-Greek mother, who grew up between Kuwait, Egypt, the West Bank, and the United States, her personal experiences have strongly shaped her compositional voice, leading her to explore themes of intergenerational memory, trauma, identity, exile, displacement, and cultural narrative in her work.

 Jarrar has also taught theory and piano at the Edward Said Conservatory of Birzeit University in Ramallah, as well as the non profit organization of Al-Kamandjati(the violist), where she worked with Palestinian youth from refugee camps, as well as different villages and cities across the West Bank.
 She also served as a music appreciation teacher for UNRWA elementary school children in Jalazon and Qalandia refugee camps as a part of the Terre Des Hommes project “Music bridges West Bank, Italy and France," giving workshops to United Nations Relief Works Agency school teachers on how to teach music in primary schools.
 She is the only Palestinian woman to date with a doctorate in her field, and hopes to be able to change that through continued outreach, educational and organizational communal efforts.